lwhite1/dabooDb/README.md

 * Embedded mode only
 * Key value functionality
-* Reasonable performance
+* Good performance for modest amounts of data
 * Pluggable storage engine
 * Pluggable support for encryption and compression of data and messages

+At this point, I think 1.0 is mostly done.
+There's more work needed on tests, documentation, and code cleanup.

+## 1.5

+* Optimistic locking
+* Simple transactions

 ## 2.0

 * Client-Server or embedded modes
-* Good performance & reasonable scalability
+* Good performance with reasonable scalability

-* Optimistic locking
+## 2.5

 * Document schema version management
-* Simple transactions
+* Integrated data validation before writes

 ## 3.0

-* Performance and scalability enhancements
-* A sql-inspired query language
 * Secondary indexes
 * Full-text-search support
+* A sql-inspired query language
+* Reasonable performance on new query functionality with moderate scale

 ## 4.0